madsbuch/applicationCourse/README.md

 * Making the template code work with the underlaying framework

 ###Business logic
-Making sure all the bits and pieces are correctly connected and ensuring that the app does what supposed too.
+Making sure all the bits and pieces are correctly connected.
+Ensuring that the app does what it is supposed to do.
 An introduction to test automation.

 Overall Learning Goals
-* Implement functionality through JavaScript
+* Implement functionality through JavaScript.

 ###Deployment
 Putting the now working app online.
 After the struggles with making it work with